 The Full-9 held up nicely through all the rigorous riding at Whistler Bike Park and the high desert heat.
 The only negative we found was the lack of a middle visor screw.
 This caused the integrity of the side screws to always loosen and never stay tight.
 We hope Bell will address this in the future.

 You'll find a camera mount, flying bridge visor, and breakaway screws.

-The Full-9 also comes complete with decent ventilation, magnetic cheek pads which are removable, and MERS (magnefusion emergency release system).
+The Full-9 also comes complete with decent ventilation, magnetic cheek pads that are removable, and MERS (magnefusion emergency release system).
 We also appreciate the full carbon shell, which makes this model lightweight.

 Adding to the list of extras, the Full-9 has a speaker system (speaker pockets and audio cable), a padded chin strip with a d-ring closure, a helmet bag, and XT-2 extended wear interior.

-At $400, the Bell Full 9 is a solid value.
+Tthe Bell Full 9 is a solid value.
 It has all the great features of the 100% Aircraft or Troy Lee Designs for $50 cheaper, and offers superior comfort.
 The lack of a middle visor screw is annoying.
-Great value and supremely comfortable - pay the $400, you won't be disappointed.
+Great value and supremely comfortable, you won't be disappointed.